codificat/kubevirt-tutorial/labs/lab0/lab0.md

 # Lab 0

-## Abstract
+## Lab Overview

-KubeVirt is a virtual machine management add-on for Kubernetes.
-The aim is to provide a common ground for virtualization solutions on top of Kubernetes.

 This lab is targeted towards people who don’t have any KubeVirt experience but **must** have some familiarity with Kubernetes and *kubectl*.

-The goal is to show you how to run KubeVirt locally and get a bit familiar with it.
+The goal is to show you how to deploy KubeVirt and get familiar with it.

-We will use a dedicated public VM per student.

-## Lab Overview
+* Created the instances in GCP, one for each attendee
 * Deploy and explore KubeVirt
 * Deploy a virtual machine using KubeVirt
 * Create a VM using persistent storage